 How to Improve Email Deliverability

-It's crucially important for every B2B business to set up a successful cold email campaign.
-In terms of outreach, B2B marketers identify emailing as the leading channel for producing leads, with the highest ROI.
+It’s crucially important for every B2B business to craft a successful cold email campaign.
+In terms of outbound sales, B2B marketers identify emailing as the leading channel for producing leads, with the highest ROI.

 To improve email deliverability and exceed those ROIs, use these steps to configure your account, craft emails, and build your contact lists: